dathanguiley-taulia/dse-dump/README.md

 This is needed because many large data pulls will timeout in cassandra or solr.

-* This app is currently hardcoded to pull invoice ids by buyer_company_id *
+*This app is currently hardcoded to pull invoice ids by buyer_company_id.
+However, the vision is to provide more filtering and output options.*

 ## Usage